orwaichman/auto-google-search/README.md

 # auto-google-search
-An automated tool for searching on Google and accessing the results
+auto-google-search is an automated tool for searching on Google and accessing the results.
+Mainly focuses on image search.